 With around 50 hiking trails and various ecosystems, Dolly Sods is a real wilderness amusement park with fun outdoor activities.

 With elevations of more than 5,000 feet (1,524 m), the Dolly Sods Wilderness Area is a fascinating and scenic landmark worth visiting.

 Dolly Sods Wilderness Area is at 200 Sycamore St, Elkins, WV 26241.

 Little is left of West Virginia’s lumber industry other than miles of railways that dot the state’s landscape.

 One of these railway lines is the Cass Scenic Railroad, a logging line turned attraction located within the Cass Scenic Railroad State Park.

-The Cass Scenic Railroad has two tours available to guests, one being a trip to Whitaker station and back, and the other being a round-trip journey to the state’s third-highest point, Bald Knob.
+The Cass Scenic Railroad has two tours available to guests: a trip to Whitaker station and back and a round-trip journey to the state’s third-highest point, Bald Knob.

 Both railway journeys carry visitors past some of the state’s most-scenic historical and natural sights.

 A trek along the great Cass Scenic Railroad is undoubtedly a memorable experience and an excellent way to learn more about the logging industry that shaped West Virginia.